samplchallenges/SAMPL6/pKa_challenge_instructions.md

 The number of pKas is determined based on the quality of fit between experimental and modeled microstate pH-dependent populations.

 This method is capable of measuring pKas between 2 and 12 when protonatable groups are at most 4-5 atoms away from chromophores such that a change in protonation state alters the absorbance spectrum of the chromophore.
-We have selected compounds where titratable groups are close to potential chromophores (generally aromatic ring systems), but it is possible to completely miss detection of a pKa value if a titratable group is not proximal to a UV-chromophore.
+We have selected compounds where titratable groups are close to potential chromophores (generally aromatic ring systems), but it is possible that our experimental results will not detect the titration of certain cites (and will thereby neglect the pKa of those sites) if a titratable group is not proximal to a UV-chromophore.

 pKa measurements of soluble compounds were performed in ionic-strength adjusted water with 0.15 M KCl.
 Visual inspection of samples and inspection of UV spectra at 500-600 nm was used to verify no detectable precipitation occurred during the course of measurement.